 In June 2000, La Paz, Mexico, was the venue of a symposium “The Importance of Spawning Aggregations in the Lives of Reef Fishes”.
-The symposium, as part of the annual meeting of the American Society of Ichthyologists and Herpetologists, drew experts from around the world’s oceans.
-It was the first opportunity in many years for scientists working on aggregations to gather and share their knowledge and experience and jointly identify impacts on aggregations noted around the tropics.
-This gathering was the catalyst for the establishment of a formal partnership, originally called the Society for the Conservation of Reef Fish Aggregations – using the same acronym SCRFA.
-Since then, we have developed into an international organisation, registered in California,USA.
+The symposium drew experts from around the world’s oceans and was the first opportunity for scientists working on aggregations to gather and share their knowledge and experience regarding impacts on aggregations around the tropics.
+This gathering was the catalyst for the establishment of a formal partnership, originally called the Society for the Conservation of Reef Fish Aggregations using the same acronym SCRFA.
+We gained 501(c)3 status in 2006, registered in California,USA.

 SCRFA facilitates and fosters aggregation conservation and management for the long-term within the wider goal of sustainable fishery management.
 We strive to provide the right information in a way that is useful for communities, authorities, NGOs, etc. to make the best possible decisions under prevailing social and economic contexts.
 Such decisions need a strong biological and fishery understanding.

 We are a formal member of the following:

 Martin Russell is a GCFI Board member and SCRFA regularly chairs sessions on spawning aggregations

 The heart of our work has been to significantly and effectively increase awareness of what spawning aggregations are, why they are important for both fish reproduction and fisheries, why there are concerns over their future, and how to safeguard their long-term persistence

 We aim to greatly improve the understanding appreciation of the biology and ecology of aggregating species, how fisheries interact with them, and the possible approaches for achieving healthy fisheries of aggregating species